Signed in as:

 filler@godaddy.com

-[Reprinted in English on July 25, 2024, with permission from Guilhem Morera of www.astrocartomancie.com]
+[Reprinted in English and French on July 25, 2024, with permission from Guilhem Morera of www.astrocartomancie.com]

 Versailles and the Jack of Clubs